hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - block specific <span style="color: #bb6600;">IP addresses, URLs, or domain names</span> using a manually-created list or feed
     - example: if aware of malicious sites or addresses not yet blocked by a feed, add these sites to a custom Security Intelligence list and add this custom list to the Block list in the Security Intelligence tab of your access control policy.
   - <span style="color: #bb6600;">Network Discovery Policies</span>
-    - controls how the system collects data on your organization’s network assets and which network segments and ports are monitored
+    - controls how the system collects data on your organization's network assets and which network segments and ports are monitored
     - able to feed host data from 3rd-party systems
     - discovery rules
       - specify which networks and ports the Firepower System monitors to generate discovery data based on network data in traffic, and the zones to which the policy is deployed
       - able to configure whether hosts, <span style="color: #bb6600;">applications</span>, and non-authoritative users are discovered

+- Firewall Threat Defense (FTD)
   - config new FTD device not behind a NAT device to be managed w/ FCM: `configure manager add <FMC IP address> <registration key>`
+  - execution order of primary and backup policy: backup policy w/ larger number in priority; e.g., backup policy w/ priority 5 and primary polity w/ priority 1
+  - Modbus, DNP3 and CIP SCADA preprocessors
+    - analyze protocol fields and detect anomalies in the traffic from <span style="color: #bb6600;">industrial systems</span>
+    - used to detect traffic anomalies
+    - CIP as it is widely used in industrial applications
+    - detect traffic anomalies and provide data to intrusion rules
+    - DNP3 preprocessor: detect anomalies in DNP3 traffic and decodes the DNP3 protocol for processing by the rules engine
+    - <span style="color: #bb6600;">Common Industrial Protocol (CIP)</span>: a widely used application protocol that supports industrial automation applications